ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 * Replaces underscores before `[ ` with tabs (this is to assist with Taskpaper generated from Shortcuts, as Shortcuts doesn't retain the tab characters)

 In both cases, repeating tasks are _skipped_ before expanding.

+## collapseSubtasks

+Given a task, this function:
+1. Ensures the task is not set to autocomplete with children.
+2. Sets the note of the given task to the children of the task in TaskPaper format.
+3. Deletes the subtasks.

+The task can then subsequently be expanded using the `noteToSubtasks` function.